AGlebov-atbu/anime_recommendator/README.md

 - **What can be improved in this project?**
     - The recommendation logic can be improved in such a way:
         - If we need to randomly select favorite genres.
-        - If we need to make recommendation list taking intop account other parameters (such as age or gender).
+        - If we need to make recommendation list taking into account other parameters (such as age or gender).
 - **What can this program be used for?**
     - Theoretically, this program can be used on a website which will provide dinamical databases of the existing anime and the user's profile.
-If we work on that program, we can connect it so that it can borrow the new information and constantly updating anime ratings - so that it can always suggest new anime to watch.
+Program can be connected to a website so that it can borrow the new information about constantly updating anime ratings - it will always be able to suggest new anime to watch.

 ---
 ### **The anime recommendator consists of 3 main coding parts that are located in src directory:**